The tragic tale of the murder of a publican’s wife

 “With a frontage of 72 feet and a depth of 170 feet, the exterior walling of the Royal Hotel is extremely plain.
 The building is enclosed by a series of balconies supported by Roman columns.
 It is five stories in height, with a basement story used for cellars.
 A side entrance leads into an open quadrangle court, situate about the centre of the building, and there we find a series of flights of wooden stairs, ascending to the different stories of the building.
 The main entrance is in George-street, where the excellent cheer of Mr. Sparkes tempts even the hypercritical in art to be blind to the follies of the architect.
 The principal vestibule is of polygonal form, and enclosed with glass sashes all round, being at the extreme end.
 Two grand saloons, each nearly 100 feet long, occupy a portion of the south side, one immediately above the other, the lower room being frequently used for concerts, bazaars, and public meetings.
 Including the large saloons, the billiard-room, and principal coffee room, the hotel contains nearly 100 apartments.”

-The Royal Hotel was the scene of a terrible tragedy on Thursday, February 1 1906 when Mary Gregory, wife of John Gregory, licensee of the United Club Hotel, Coolgardie, Western Australia, was murdered by the hotel’s lift-boy, Thomas John Quinlan.
+The murder of Mercy Gregory, wife of John Gregory, licensee of the United Club Hotel, Coolgardie, Western Australia, by the hotel’s lift-boy, Thomas John Quinlan made newspaper headlines around the country in 1906.

-Mrs Gregory’s bloodied body was found by the night porter, Alfred Hewit, who heard a piercing scream in the early hours of the morning.
+Mrs Gregory’s bloodied body was found by the night porter, Alfred Hewit, who heard a piercing scream in the early hours of Thursday, February 1 1906.
 He was on the ground floor, cleaning guests’ boots, when he heard the cry, and rushed to the third floor.
 He found the door of Mrs Gregory’s room partly open and looked inside.
 There he saw Mrs Gregory sitting on the floor at the side of a bed in a pool of blood.

 The candle was left burning, and thinking she was asleep he crept from under the bed and went to the dressing table to steal her jewellery.